econandrew/ggtreemap/README.md

+# Update

+For now this package depends on an exact version of `treemapify`, which may cause versioning issues.
+This will be fixed eventually.

 # `ggtreemap` - (More) treemaps for `ggplot2`

 This is a package for building treemaps in ggplot2.
 You can see the main features at